Paula Cole: 2024–present: Lo

+Social commentary

+Cole said her 1996 song "Where Have All the Cowboys Gone?" was intended as a commentary on gender stereotypes, but the feminist message was misinterpreted by many listeners who did not realize the song was intended to be satirical.
+In 2003, Cole recorded a song called "My Hero, Mr. President" that she released for free download, which was critical of President George W. Bush and America's involvement in the Iraq War.
+Robert Morast of the Argus Leader reported that Cole was the first "bona fide mainstream musician" to take a public stance against the Iraq war.

+On her 2019 album Revolution, Cole covered a version of the Marvin Gaye song "Mercy Mercy Me (The Ecology)" which she said was about "planetary health".
+Cole told Billboard Magazine that while love songs matter, there should also be songs about important societal issues.
+Cole's song "Silent", also on the album Revolution, is about her experience of being sexually assaulted early in her career and her refusal to continue to be silent about the experience.
+In May 2021, Cole told USA Today that her song "Hidden in Plain Sight" addressed the "shameful history of slavery."

 Other activities

 Cole performed a two-hour set at Berklee Performance Center in Boston, Massachusetts on February 16, 2007, during which she debuted several songs from her upcoming fourth studio album, Courage.
 The set began with a solo piano version of "Where Have All the Cowboys Gone?", which was replayed by the full band toward the end of the concert.
 Her performance was reviewed favorably in The Boston Globe on February 19, 2007.
 In March 2007, her official MySpace page previewed three new songs from Courage: "Comin' Down", "El Greco", and the album's first single, entitled "14".

 Cole is a member of the Canadian charity Artists Against Racism, and worked with them on a radio public service announcement.

 On July 10, 2007, Cole sang "God Bless America" during the seventh-inning stretch of the 2007 Major League Baseball All-Star Game.
 In August 2007, Cole toured with Mandy Moore, playing mid-size venues in the western United States.

 On June 17, 2008, she sang "The Star-Spangled Banner" at Game 6 of the NBA Finals in Boston.
 In August 2008 and 2009, Cole continued to tour and promote her CD Courage.

 Since 2013, Cole has been on the voice faculty at Berklee College of Music while continuing an active performing career.

+In 2024, Cole competed in season twelve of The Masked Singer as "Ship" where she briefly rode a ship-like vehicle in the first appearance and had Jewel (who won season six as "Queen of Hearts") as her Mask Ambassador.
+She was eliminated in the Group A finals alongside Marsai Martin as "Woodpecker" and did an encore of "I Don't Want to Wait".